walterfreeman/phy211/paper2.md

 for a particular policy position.

 * You may write about a single experiment/claim, or a series of linked claims that form a coherent movement.

+### What if you already wrote a paper like this for AST101?

+The idea to teach students a little bit about how science protects itself from incorrect conclusions, so that you can be equipped to refute invalid claims when you encounter them in your lives, isn't just a PHY211 thing.

+We do this in some other classes too, including AST101, which some of you may have taken with me in the Fall.
+So some of you may have already completed the standard assignment, and you should do something different (maybe)!

+If you wrote a paper like this in AST101, you may either:

+* Write another paper about a different topic, comparing the situation to whatever you wrote about last term
+* Write instead about one of the following topics:
+  * Discuss what sorts of changes could be made in society to protect against bad actors using invalid scientific claims to cause harm.
+These changes could involve changes to education, to government, or to the way legitimate scientists interact with the public.
+  * Discuss how you think this problem -- of invalid scientific claims causing harm to society -- has changed over time, choosing any time period you find interesting.
+  * Discuss how the representation of science in the popular imagination -- whether portrayed in fiction or in other media -- is similar to the reality of how the scientific process works, and how it is different
+  * Do an ast101-style freeform final project, if you have a really nifty idea of something you'd like to do (talk to Walter to set this up!)

 ### What do we expect regarding citation of sources and academic integrity?